mrpull/ansible-lab/docs/ansible-lab/docs/keys/keys.md

 Ansible connected to each node via SSH without requiring manually accepting each node's host key.
 It then ran the uptime command on each node to show load averages.

 # Key based authentication
-SSH can provide passwordless logins by using a public/private keypair.
-The details of key based authentication are outside the scope of this tutorial.
-The steps below can be followed to setup basic key based auth.
+SSH can provide password-less logins by using a public/private key pair.
+The details of key based authentication are outside the scope of this tutorial, but the steps below can be followed to setup basic key based auth.

-## Generate an SSH keypair
+## Generate an SSH key pair
-The [ssh-keygen](https://man.openbsd.org/ssh-keygen) command can generate a keypair used for SSH authentication.
-Your own computer may already have a keypair, but the lab `mgmt` node needs one created as follows:
+The [ssh-keygen](https://man.openbsd.org/ssh-keygen) command can generate a key pair used for SSH authentication.
+Your own computer may already have a key pair, but the lab `mgmt` node needs one created as follows:

 ```bash
 $ ssh-keygen
 ```

 Accept the default location for the key.
 It isn't best practice to have an empty passphrase, but leave it empty for this lab.
-After hitting enter a couple times you should see that a keypair is created followed by an ascii art representation of it like this:
+After hitting enter a couple times you should see that a key pair is created followed by an ascii art representation of it like this:

 ![Screenshot](../img/keyGen.png)